-Confirmed with mid-year AFS emanated from audited AFS Confirmed with mid-year AFS emanated from audited AFS 85% 85% CC an an an Management have corrected the classification issues raised.
+with AFS from

+Confirmed mid-year emanated andited AFS

+85%

+have the issues nge has on the ri.

+Management corrected classification raised.
 This change has been adjusted on the AFS mid-year set.

-Contracted services working paper was visited auditors requested for the whole population, 31 March 2023 31 March 2023 Chief Financial Officer Financial Accounting Manager Chief Financial Officer Financial Accounting Manager 29/06/2022; this relates to the 2021/2022 financial year.
-Agrees with the finding: D Maduna checked in 07/07/2022 and checked out on 08/07/2022 1.Telephone and fax Management agrees with audit finding, the telephone expense transactions was incorrectly taken to the advertising GL Account, this will be corrected on the final adjusted AFS set.
-Management will inspect the repairs and maintenance schedule listing on ADJ 33, and items that meet GRAP 17 Asset definition will be reversed from this correcting on the adjusted AFS set.
-Management agrees with audit finding, the contracted services working paper was visited auditors requested for the whole population, management revisited the operating expenses recognized from the energy coAF 125: Operational expenses - Journals - Classification CoAF 126: Operational expenses - Installation of energy efficient lights - Classification Coaf 125 Coaf 126
+31 March 2023

+Chief Financial 31 March 2023 Officer Financial Accounting Manager

+Operational 1.Telephone and fax Management agrees with audit finding, the telephone expense transactions was incorrectly taken to Accounting the advertising GL Account, this will be corrected on the final adjusted AFS set.
+Management partially agrees, management will inspect the repairs and maintenance schedule listing on ADJ 33, and items that meet GRAP 17 Asset definition will be reversed from this correcting on the adjusted AFS set.

+1 Journals -

+CoAF 125: - sasuadxa Classification

+Coaf 125 CoAF

-Confirmed with audited AFS and payments vouchers that were outstanding Confirmed with audited AFS however receivable account indicating overpayment made must be submitted 100% 82% 82% management revisited the operating expenses recognized from the energy efficiency grant expenditures and have prepared correcting journal.
-Management submitted the requested information subsequent the issued findings.
-The cut-off matter amount was corrected on the final AFS, and a prior period Disclosure note will be updated to correct the understated prior period Payables from exchange balance with an amount of R238 699.
-30 November 2023 30 November 2023 Chief Financial Officer Financial Accounting Manager Chief Financial Officer Financial Accounting Manager efficiency grant expenditures and have proposed the following correcting journal.
-Management agrees with audit finding, kindly note that supporting documentation has been submitted for the below payment vouchers and the remain.
-Management agrees with audit finding, management notified auditor general that a duplicate payment was made on the January 2022 billing.
+Confirmed with mid-year AFS emanated from audited AFS Confirmed with andited AFS and payments vouchers that were outstanding 85% 100% services paper was auditors r the whole revisited expenses from the ency grant and have correcting submitted requested subsequent dinas. n.
+Contracted working pa visited requested for the whole population, management revisited the operating expenses recognized from the energy efficiency grant expenditures and have prepared joumal.
+Management submitted the information subsequent the issued findings.
+31 March 2023 30 November 2023 Chief Financial 3 Officer Financial Accounting Maliayei Chief Financial 3 Officer 2 Financial Accounting Manager agrees with audit finding, the contracted services Officer auditors opulation, expenses recognized from the energy efficiency grant expenditures and have proposed the following correcting journal. agrees with audit scope: Contracted services finding, kindly note that supporting documentation has been submitted for the below payment vouchers and the remain.
+CoAF 126: Operational Management expenses - Installation of finding, the energy efficient lights - working paper was visited Classification CoAF 24: Limitation of Management scope: Contracted services (RFI 37) Coaf 126 × Coaf 24 with AFS icating ± be St Confirmed andited however receivable account indicating overpayment made must submitted 85% matter amount was corrected on the final AFS, and a prior period Disclosure 4 INCE WIII DE UDUALEU LO correct the understated prior period Payables from exchange balance amount of cut-off nt was final AF period C 4 III t the un period exchange an am 599.
+The The amoni on the prior 2 correc prior from with R238 699.
+November 30 2023 Chief Financial Officer Financial Accounting Manager Management agrees with audit finding, management notified auditor general that a duplicate payment was made on the January 2022 billing.
 The amount has since been adjusted by Auditor General on their 31st August 2022 billing.
-Please refer to statement where these was corrected by Auditor General, furthermore the amount of R56,232.06 will be raised as a receivable as at 30 June 2022 Management agrees with audit finding, these will be corrected on the Input Vat general ledger amount and Contracted services (RFI 37) CoAF 63: Operational expenses: Auditors remuneration - Accuracy and cut-off Coaf 24 Coaf 63
+Please refer to statement where these was corrected by Auditor General, furthermore the amount of R56,232.06 will be raised as a receivable as at 30 June 2022 Hibric dim noone transfer Management agrees with addit finding, these will be corrected on the Input Vat general ledger amount and the VAT201 submission will also be adjusted to claim the additional R82,06 based on the invoice vat amount.

-Section 11 reports

-100%

-Finance performs MFMA sec.11 reports on a monthly and SCM unit perform UIFW reviews these processes assist with completeness of operating expenditure record keeping.
-The whole population was visited there are no other vouchers found not captured on the Sage Evolution system.

-31 March 2023

-Chief Financial Officer Financial Accounting Manager

-the VAT201 submission will also be adjusted to claim the additional R82,06 based on the invoice vat amount.
 Management agrees with audit finding, this amount will be corrected on the final AFS, and a prior period Disclosure note will be updated to correct the understated prior period Payables from exchange balance with an amount of R238 699, 89.
-Management partially agrees with audit finding, kindly refer below for the payment vouchers picked by auditors.
-The whole population was visited there are no other vouchers found not captured on the Sage Evolution system.

-Completeness

-Coaf 65
+Operational Auditors remuneration - Accuracy and CoAF 63: exbenses: remuneration cut-off Coaf 63